RanitMukherjee/Temma/README.md

-fine-tuning gemma on the go!
+fine-tuning gemma hassle-free & on the go!